The Emirates Academy of Hospitality Management: Campus and Facilities

 The campus consists of a number of resort-style living facilities for the residents : gym, swimming pool, multi sport and tennis courts, recreation room, prayer rooms, cafes and restaurants.
 Guest housing option is available as well for external guests affiliated with EAHM or the Jumeirah Group.

-Reputation

-Accreditations and memberships
+Accreditations and Rankings

-All programmes of study are accredited by the UAE Federal Government Quality Assurance Agency for Higher Education (Commission for Academic Accreditation) - Ministry of Education.
+All programmes of study are accredited by the UAE Ministry of Education.
 EAHM is also an accredited member of The International Centre of Excellence in Tourism and Hospitality Education (THE-ICE) in Australia, and of the Institute of Hospitality (IoH) in the United Kingdom.

-EAHM is also affiliated to Association to Advance Collegiate Schools of Business (AACSB), EUHOFA International Association of Hotel Schools and Association for Tourism and Leisure Education and Research (ATLAS) and is also a member of Council of International Schools (CIS).
-These accreditations and memberships assure that the university satisfies international higher education standards, as well as facilitating credit transfers and degree recognition from international universities.

-EAHM is recognized by the China Ministry of Education on its White List and by the Ministry of Education, Saudi Arabia.

-Rankings

-EAHM is ranked on Top 50 QS Subject Ranking in World Universities Ranking by subject (Hospitality & Leisure Management), and also one of the Top 10 universities to study Hospitality Management by Educations.com.